sadam1807/twilio_integration/README.md

 API Key | Used to authenticate - [generate one here](https://www.twilio.com/console/video/dev-tools/api-keys).
 API Secret | Used to authenticate - [just like the above, you'll get one here](https://www.twilio.com/console/video/dev-tools/api-keys).

-## A Note on API Keys

-When you generate an API key pair at the URLs above, your API Secret will only be shown once - make sure to save this in a secure location, or possibly your `~/.bash_profile`.

 ## Setting Up The PHP Application